March 14, 2018

 Let’s look at three ways in which unplanned meetings can prove to be more harmful than effective.

 Meetings are only productive when the meeting agenda has been devised in advance and the relevant people are made aware of the agenda and the time of the meeting.

 Unplanned meetings catch people off guard; employees are not ready to discuss the meeting’s agenda.
 When called upon to highlight an issue, people are likely to not be ready to discuss.

 Not only would people not be prepared for the meeting; some of them might not even be present in the office.
 Many offices now have workers who telecommute, and these employees must be notified ahead of time for them to be able to log on to their meeting manager software or online meeting apps.

 Meetings are an important tool for sharing information, exchanging ideas or even raising concerns.
 Unplanned meetings defeat this purpose entirely.

 Furthermore, unplanned meetings affect worker productivity and morale.
 Employees may feel that they have been put on the spot during unplanned meetings.
-These employees are then more likely leave the meeting feeling less motivated and informed then before.
+These employees are then more likely to leave the meeting feeling less motivated and informed than before.

 However, when employees are prepared for a meeting, they take conscious steps to ensure that their work is done on time.
 They might take a shorter lunch break, spend less time exchanging greetings, or simply arrive earlier for work.

-With an unplanned meeting, employees do not have any opportunity to prepare for the time loss.
+With an unplanned meeting, employees do not have an opportunity to prepare for the time lost.
 They probably had tasks to complete during the time that the unplanned meeting is taking place.
 Because of an unplanned meeting, employees may be late on deadlines.

 The time crunch employees feel during an unplanned meeting has the potential to keep them distracted throughout the meeting.
 Chances are that employees would be preoccupied during the meeting and miss important information being shared.